 Johnson shared childhood memories of the park, noting the role that the Park Plan would have in the city’s anti-violence efforts, providing a safe haven for city youth.
 State Rep. Young, who has two sons, also said she was excited about the park’s reinvention and recreational possibilities.

 The Welcome Center is the first of three Gateway Phase projects.
-The second project, Pattison Playground, will begin later this summer.
+The second project, the Anna C. Verna Playground, will begin later this summer.
 The third project, a new and improved Gateway Plaza entrance at Broad and Pattinson, is in the planning stages.

 Funders for the Welcome Center project include the City of Philadelphia, Commonwealth of Pennsylvania Redevelopment Assistance Capital Program, Commonwealth of Pennsylvania Department of Conservation and Natural Resources, and The 1772 Foundation.

 Want to learn more?
-Join Maura McCarthy, Fairmount Park Conservancy’s Executive Director and Justin DiBerardinis, FDR Park’s Director on a Walk and Talk tour to learn more about the FDR Park Plan in-person.
+Join Maura McCarthy, Fairmount Park Conservancy’s Executive Director and Justin DiBerardinis, FDR Park Manager on a Walk and Talk tour to learn more about the FDR Park Plan in-person.